Fray Tormenta

-Sergio Gutiérrez Benítez (born May 9, 1945) is a Mexican Catholic priest who supported an orphanage for 23 years as a lucha libre wrestler.
+Sergio Gutiérrez Benítez (born May 9, 1945) is a Mexican Catholic priest who founded and supported an orphanage for 23 years as a lucha libre wrestler.
 While performing, he wore a red and yellow mask and used the ring name Fray Tormenta ("Friar Storm").
 He made only sporadic in-ring appearances in the 2000s before retiring completely from wrestling in July 2011, but he still wears his mask even in his duties as a priest.
-Fray comes from the latin Fraire, which translates to brother, and has as its English equivalent in this context friar.
-Mendicant orders, such as Franciscans and Dominicans, in former Spanish colonies like in Latin America put Fray before their religious name.